Moving can be an occasion you remember forever. Make sure it’s for the right reasons.

 · Books - Keep one beside your bed if you are a reader – anticipate how long reading the book is likely to take.
 Leave two out if necessary.

 · Makeup – Do you apply a full face of makeup or are you reliant on one eyeliner stick and a lipstick?
 Keep ONLY the essentials by your mirror in the bathroom, pack the rest away.

 · Utensils and crockery - Do you live as part of a couple?
 If so only leave out two plates, cups, forks, knives and one each of your essential utensils.

 · Food – Do you have non-perishables, like tins of food that you won’t be consuming for the next two weeks?
 Pack these away as well.

 Use packing experts

 One really efficient way of packing cheaply and efficiently is to buy a house moving pack; a house moving pack will typically come with boxes, the right tape and other implements to aid you in your move.

 The materials are extra good because everything in the pack is designed specifically to facilitate a house move.

-· Hiring a van to move?
+· Hiring a van or cross country moving companies to move?
 Sort this out a month before you intend to move, this gives you time to shop around and get the best combination of great service and cost-effectiveness.

 · Notify your utility providers – Do this a month before you move.
 Don’t be held responsible for council tax/energy bills accrued after your moving out date.